In this article

 Table of contents

-Miles vs. cash back rewards
+Miles vs. cashback rewards at a glance

 Types of rewards Statement credit, check, direct deposit Airline miles, hotel points, flexible points